ObolNetwork/obol-docs/docs/int/quickstart/advanced/monitoring-credentials.md

 - Prometheus: You can install it using the guide available **[here](https://prometheus.io/docs/prometheus/latest/installation/)**
 - Grafana: Follow this **[link](https://grafana.com/docs/grafana/latest/setup-grafana/installation/)** to install Grafana

-## Push metrics to Obol Monitoring
+## Push Metrics to Obol Monitoring

 :::info
 This is **optional** and does not confer any special privileges within the Obol Network.